 After running a simulation with generic system, each of these signals is displayed with indicated array size (i.e. the number of valid generated events), unit and then the type (vector, double etc..).

-When you double-click on one of the signals vector, the signal dialog window (see Annex A1.5) will display the signal in graphical form as well as its statistical features.
+Double-clicking on one of the vectors, the signal dialog window (see Annex A1.5) will plot the signal as well as its statistical features.